 Many people have fond memories of camping when they were younger, but find when they reach their 30’s that sleeping on the ground feeling encased in a tomb just doesn’t do it for them anymore!
 Thankfully, these days there are plenty of ways to work around this, so you can enjoy a weekend camping without compromising your ability to sleep!
+And Glamping holidays North East are easier to find now more than ever.
 Here we will look at your options for Glamping accommodations…

 Tipis are a very popular way of Glamping for several reasons.
 Firstly, they are quite affordable with canvas military-style tipis going for as little as $100 that will easily fit 4 people inside.
 Of course, if you want a more ‘traditional’ tipis it will cost a little more, from around $300, with the most expensive being ones made from special Acrylic Fabric that is much less likely to suffer from problems such as mould build up or shrinking, priced at around $1,500.
 The more traditional Tipis modelled on the ones that First Nations people in North America used to use will give Glampers the ability to have a fire in the centre for warmth and also the option to cook food, while the newer types have the advantage of being easy to set up, with sets of poles and instructions included.
 Putting these up takes no more than 15 minutes if you have help from friends or family when you become used to doing it, which is another reason why tipis are so popular.